 When an FCoE connection logs out, or times out (if ACL timeout is enabled), the related ACLs will be automatically removed.

-FCoE-related ACLs are independent of manually configured ACLs used for regular Ethernet purposes (see the Application Guide).
+FCoE-related ACLs are independent of manually configured ACLs used for regular Ethernet purposes.
 FCoE ACLs generally have a higher priority over standard ACLs.